 The Lord of the Rings: Gollum is officially being released on May 25, 2023, on most consoles.
 A Nintendo Switch version is also in development, but it still has a vaguer “later this year” release window.

 The Lord of the Rings: Gollum was first announced in 2020 with a 2021 release window.
 It didn’t come out that year and was pushed back to 2022.
 Things were shaping up nicely for a September 1, 2022 launch, but Daedelic Entertainment delayed it indefinitely just over a month before release so the developers could deliver “the best possible experience.”
 While they said it was only going to be delayed “by a few months” at a time, fans will have waited nearly nine extra months by the time it releases.

 The Lord of the Rings: Gollum is slated to launch on PC, current-gen, and last-gen platforms.
-It was originally revealed as a next-gen only title, although the team has since tacked on PS4, Xbox One, and Switch as launch consoles.
-PS5 players will also benefit from enhanced DualSense features, including a variety of haptic feedback responses based on your in-game actions.
+It was originally revealed as a next-gen-only title, although the team has since tacked on PS4, Xbox One, and Switch as launch consoles.
+PS5 players will also benefit from enhanced DualSense features, including a variety of haptic feedback responses based on their in-game actions.